Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

     - DO NOT include user prompts from any `input()` functions in the output string.
     - Make sure the rubric at the bottom of the [README.md](README.md) file lists these two tests as the test cases.

+## When creating a new assignment in your GitHub Classroom:

+1. Select the assignment repository you made specifically for the new assignment.
+    - Example: ```Professor-Ruiz/CS1030-Lesson-10```

-4. If your students will use Repl.it for this assignment, enter this Repl.it configuration when creating the assignment:
+2. If your students will use Repl.it for this assignment, enter this Repl.it configuration when creating the assignment:
     ```
     Run command:    python3 src/exercise.py
     Language:       Python 3
     ```

+3. Do not add tests

 Delete this TEACHER_README.md file